RedHatQE/widgetastic.core/README.rst

 Introduction
 ------------

-Widgetastic is a Python library designed to abstract out the web UI features into a nice object-oriented layer.
+Widgetastic is a Python library designed to abstract out web UI widgets into a nice object-oriented layer.
 This library includes the core classes and some basic widgets that are universal enough to exist in this core repository.

 Features
 --------

-- Individual interactive and non-interactive elements on the web pages are represented as widgets, that is classes with defined behaviour.
-A good candidates on what constitutes a widget might be things like custom HTML button and such things.
+- Individual interactive and non-interactive elements on the web pages are represented as widgets;
+  that is, classes with defined behaviour.
+A good candidate for a widget might be something a like custom HTML button.
 - Widgets are grouped on Views.
-View descends from the Widget class but it is specifically designed to hold another widgets.
+A View descends from the Widget class but it is specifically designed to hold other widgets.
-- All Widgets (including Views because they descend from them) have read/fill interface useful for filling forms and this kind of stuff.
-It works recursively.
+- All Widgets (including Views because they descend from them) have a read/fill interface useful for filling in forms etc. This interface works recursively.
 - Views can be nested.
-- Widgets defined on Views are read/filled in exact order as they were defined.
-The only exception from default behaviour is for Views inside Views as there is limitation of language but can be worked around by using ``View.nested`` decorator on the nested View.
+- Widgets defined on Views are read/filled in exact order that they were defined.
+The only exception to this default behaviour is for nested Views as there is limitation in the language.
+However, this can be worked around by using ``View.nested`` decorator on the nested View.
-- Features a wrapper around selenium functionality that tries to make the experience as hassle-free as possible including customizable hooks and built-in "JavaScript wait" code.
+- Includes a wrapper around selenium functionality that tries to make the experience as hassle-free as possible including customizable hooks and built-in "JavaScript wait" code.
 - Supports `Parametrized views`_.
 - Supports `Version picking`_.